tanmayidev/webRTC-trial-1/README.md

-# peer-verse-webRTC
+# webRTC-trial-1

-Peer Verse is an app made using webRTC
+webRTC-trial-1 is an app made using webRTC, peerJS

 ## Dependencies